Logan Lynn: Music career

 In January 2022 Logan Lynn released the fourth single from New Money via Kill Rock Stars, a cover of Elliott Smith's Baby Britain.
 That same month Kill Rock Stars released the 5th single and video off the album, "Is There Anyone Else Like This In The World?"
 On January 21, 2022 Kill Rock Stars released Logan Lynn's debut record for the label, New Money.

 In 2023 Logan Lynn announced a collaboration with production duo Yellow Trash Can.
 On July 21, 2023 Kill Rock Stars released the Distracted EP, which featured 5 new songs by Logan Lynn X Yellow Trash Can.
 In a review of the EP, Bearded Gentlemen Music said the release was "A sublime example of contemporary pop" and that "Lynn's clear tenor flirts openly with crisp musicianship to create catchy music packed with big '80s and '90s radio vibes."
-In their review, ListenBoise wrote "Logan Lynn teams up with Yellow Trash Can to turn big pop into big emotion on Distracted…a beautifully personal EP that explores the unexpected and sometimes painful journey through love, loss, and happiness."
+In their review, ListenBoise wrote "Logan Lynn teams up with Yellow Trash Can to turn big pop into big emotion on Distracted...a beautifully personal EP that explores the unexpected and sometimes painful journey through love, loss, and happiness."
 Kill Rock Stars also put out a short film by the same name alongside the EP, created by Lynn and filmmaker Katie Marks.
 Lynn also announced that he was in the studio working on a full-length follow-up for the label at this time, slated for release in 2024.

 In March 2024 it was announced that Lynn's 11th album, titled SOFTCORE, would be released by Kill Rock Stars that following summer.
 It was also revealed that there would be a short film released by the same name at that time.
 The first single To Be Of Use, a cover of Bill Callahan SMOG's original song, was released alongside the music video on March 20, 2024.
-In their review of the new song, Last Day Deaf wrote "Lynn's version of To Be Of Use is an Indie Electronic masterpiece…a testament to his bold creativity and fearless approach to music-making, blending pain with style in a way that is uniquely his own."
+In their review of the new song, Last Day Deaf wrote "Lynn's version of To Be Of Use is an Indie Electronic masterpiece...a testament to his bold creativity and fearless approach to music-making, blending pain with style in a way that is uniquely his own."

 After releasing four subsequent singles ahead of the album, Lynn released SOFTCORE on June 7, 2024.
 In their album review, Willamette Week called the record “triumphantly vulnerable and unapologetically horny”.

+Logan Lynn signed with Portugal.
+The Man’s KNIK Records in 2025 and in June of 2026 announced the label was releasing his twelfth studio album and producing an accompanying documentary feature film, The Pain And The Power.